cljung/b2c-msal-spa/README.md

 **index.js** - copy the entire `app.get("/hello"` hello method and change it to `app.get("/hello-write"` and change the scope to `Api.Write`

 ## Running the sample
-- Start the sample API, navigate to the project folder and run `node index.js`.
+- Start the sample API, navigate to the project folder and run `npm install` and then `node index.js`.
-- Start the sample application, navigate to the project folder and run `node server.js`.
+- Start the sample application, navigate to the project folder and run `npm install` and then `node server.js`.
 - Finally, open a browser and navigate to [http://localhost:3000](http://localhost:3000).